mkhizemandz-commits/Fintech-Validation-Fraud-Prevention-Operations-Lab/04_Customer_Support/support_scenarios.md

 This section demonstrates how I would approach customer-support situations involving identity validation, application reviews, potential fraud indicators and escalation.

-All scenarios are fictional and created for portfolio purposes.
+All scenarios are fictional and created independently for portfolio purposes.

-The approach focuses on balancing fraud prevention with a fair and respectful customer experience.
+The approach focuses on balancing fraud prevention with a fair, respectful and evidence-based customer experience.

 ---